nnsantosh/scala_tutorial/OOP_Concepts_Chapter1_Classes.md

 Process finished with exit code 1 <br/>

 So if there is no need to impose validation in setter then you can use single line class definition with all public attributes. <br/>

+NOTE: The method  with the underscore for setter tells Scala compiler to accept value using = symbol. <br/>

+Whenever you need default reader and writer using public fields in class.
+But if you want to implement custom reader and writer use private fields in class. <br/>